vistasunil/CT_DevOps_WS_Module2/Git_Runbook.md

 ### Exercise 2: Complete below tasks as part of this exercise:

-A) cd to the repo directory 'devopsdemo' on the server
+a) cd to the repo directory 'devopsdemo' on the server

 ### _Solution:_